Leicester railway station: The station buildings

 Further expansion was contemplated for some time, but it was not until 1890 that the go ahead was given for Campbell Street station to be replaced by the present Leicester railway station.
 All that remains of the first station is a pair of gateposts in an Egyptian style at the end of Station Street.
 The offices for Royal Mail now occupy some of the site of the old station buildings on Campbell Street.

 The Midland Railway completely rebuilt the station between 1892 and 1894 to a design by the architect Charles Trubshaw.
 The new booking office was opened by the mayor in June 1892 when it was renamed Leicester London Road.
 The station was completed in 1894.
 The frontage on London Road featured four entrance archways.
 Above each of the left-hand pair the word "Departure" was inscribed and, above each of the other two, the word "Arrival" was carved in relief.
 These signs were to assist cab drivers when dropping passengers who intended to catch departing trains, or were plying for hire by passengers who had arrived by train.

 The new station frontage on London Road remains as a well-preserved late Victorian building, but the interior of the booking hall and the structures on the platforms were reconstructed by Sir Robert McAlpine in 1978.

 The station clock is the only hand-wound station clock in the UK.

-A commemorative statue of Thomas Cook was placed on the pavement outside the present station in 1991 to mark the first excursions arranged by the travel agency magnate.
-It was sculpted by James Butler.

-London, Midland and Scottish Railway

-Until the line from Matlock to Chinley through Millers Dale was closed by the Beeching cuts, the 'main lines' were those from London to Manchester, carrying named expresses such as The Palatine.
-Express trains to Leeds and Scotland such as the Thames-Clyde Express tended to use the Erewash Valley Line before proceeding on to the Settle and Carlisle Line.
-Expresses to Edinburgh, such as The Waverley travelled through Corby and Nottingham.